Streaming App Logs to Log Management Services

 https, you must have an SSL certificate signed by a well-known certificate authority.

-You can create a syslog drain service and bind apps to it using either generic cf CLI commands, or drain-specific commands enabled by the CF Drain plugin for the cf CLI.
+You can create a syslog drain service and bind apps to it using Cloud Foundry Command Line Interface (cf CLI) commands.

 To create the service instance, run: